Bhuribhat/IBM-Data-Science/README.md

 - Databases and SQL for Data Science with Python
 - Data Analysis with Python
 - Data Visualization with Python
-- Machine Learning with Python
+- :white_check_mark: Machine Learning with Python
 - Applied Data Science Capstone